 If I rush the process, I fool no one but myself.
-I need to see myself kneeling before the magnificent and wonderful Oz residing at some firey pool of water deep inside of me.
-The Oz that is all-knowing and filled with nothing but God’s honest truth.
-The Oz created by some primordial energy that exists within each of us if we but overcome our fear to search and look at it full in the face.
+I need to see myself kneeling before the magnificent and wonderful Oz residing in some firey pool of water deep inside of me.
+The Oz is all-knowing and filled with nothing but God’s honest truth.
+The Oz is created by some primordial energy that exists within each of us if we overcome our fear to search and look at it full in the face.

 It is when I touch the rock bottom of this Truth that I can gain the most.
 I leave my ego on the shore and strip naked to take in the vast importance of that single moment.
 I give up past and future and look deep into the now, feeling more than intellectualizing the joy that honesty brings.

 I am a child, wide-eyed and full of wonder at a thought or two I have always had, but had been unable to put into context until then.
 That new, pure, innocent thought grows and can be directed if I remember the state of mind my beautiful inner being provided.